Neutrino quantum kinetics in three flavors: Problem setup

-The effective mixing angles are the only source of initial perturbation in the off-diagonal components of the Hamiltonian.
-The suppression of the mixing angle due to matter effects is possible only if neutrinos are emitted in flavor eigenstates, but the (anti)neutrino density matrices can have non-zero off-diagonal components at production in the core of a supernova because of neutral-current interactions, such as pair-production and Bremsstrahlung.
-Nevertheless, as shown in Appendix~\ref{appB}, the correction of the off-diagonal components of the density matrix is negligible with respect to the off-diagonal terms generated by the matter term.

 The neutrino flavor evolution depends on the thermodynamic and hydrodynamic properties of the source, which enter the collision terms.
 We adopt a static hydrodynamic background and thermodynamical properties for selected post-bounce times of a one-dimensional hydrodynamic core-collapse supernova simulation.
-Our benchmark supernova model has a progenitor mass of $18.6 M_{\odot}$, gravitational mass of $1.4 M_{\odot}$, and SFHo equation of state~\cite{SNarchive}.
-This supernova model does not include muons and the effect of proto-neutron star convection is taken into account through a mixing-length approximation.
+Our benchmark supernova model has a progenitor mass of $18.6 M_{\odot}$, with final proto-neutron star baryonic mass of $1.6 M_{\odot}$, and SFHo equation of state~\cite{SNarchive}.
+This supernova model does not include muons, and proto-neutron star convection is taken into account through a mixing-length approximation.
 The energy-dependent collision terms have been implemented as in Ref.~\cite{Shalgar:2024gjt} (see also Appendix A of Ref.~\cite{Shalgar:2023aca}).
 We stress that we assume the distributions of $\nu_\mu$'s and $\nu_{\tau}$'s to be identical in the absence of flavor conversion and determined by pair production and Bremsstrahlung.

 In what follows, we consider two representative post-bounce times: $t_{\rm{pb}} = 0.25$~s and $t_{\rm{pb}} = 1$~s.
-These two times have been chosen since no electron lepton number (ELN) crossing appears for $t_{\rm{pb}} = 0.25$~s and therefore flavor conversion is triggered by slow collective effects; for $t_{\rm{pb}} = 1$~s, an ELN crossing is instead present and flavor conversion is driven by the fast flavor instability.
+These two times have been chosen since no electron lepton number (ELN) crossing appears for $t_{\rm{pb}} = 0.25$~s, and therefore flavor conversion is triggered by slow collective effects; for $t_{\rm{pb}} = 1$~s, an ELN crossing is instead present and flavor conversion is driven by the fast flavor instability.
+Since the explosion of our supernova model is triggered artificially at $t_{\rm pb}\sim 0.3$~s, $t_{\mathrm{pb}} \gtrsim 0.25$~s ($t_{\mathrm{pb}} \gtrsim 1$~s) should be considered as representative of the accretion phase (proto-neutron star cooling phase).
 We solved the quantum kinetic equations for $t_{\rm{pb}} = 0.05$, $0.12$, $0.25$, $0.5$, $0.75$, and $1$~s; for all configurations corresponding to $t_{\rm{pb}} \gtrsim 0.5$~s, we find an ELN crossing and the final flavor configuration has a behavior qualitatively similar to the one obtained for $t_{\rm{pb}} = 1$~s (results not shown here).